<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • May be used by colleges that do not use the CSS Profile

-This blog post on Inside the Financial Aid Process explains more details on these terms and the types of aid that are available to you.
+This blog post on Inside the Financial Aid Process explains more details about these terms and the types of aid that are available to you.

 Who should fill out the FAFSA?